Sienci-Labs/Resources/atc/atc-assembly/atc-final-checks.md

 ## Set Up Tool Names

-1. At this point you should see the ATC tab on the bottom right of gSender.
-Select the small Tools button with the chart icon.
+1. You should see the ATC tab on the bottom right of gSender.
+Select the Tools button with the chart icon.

 ![](/_images/_atc/_atc_assembly/atc_assembly_finalcheck-atctab.jpg)

-1. Rename the tools to match what is on your rack, using the written list you have made.
-Renaming **does not impact tool changing functionality**.
+1. Rename the tools to match what is on your rack, using the written list you have made. **Renaming does not impact tool changing functionality**.
 It is only there to remind you of what tools are on the rack.

 ![](/_images/_atc/_atc_assembly/atc_assembly_finalcheck-rename.jpg)

 ## Load a Tool

-Now we have done all the preparations, let's try out changing a tool with this ATC!
+Now we have done all the preparations, let's try changing out a tool!

 1. Under the ATC tab, select Load.